Vilcabamba, Ecuador

 When we asked people what advice they would give someone preparing to move to Vilcabamba, they said:

 "Vilcabamba is known for its beautiful landscapes, warm climate, and slow pace of life, making it an attractive retirement destination for expats.
 Before making the move, there are several things to consider.
 Firstly, the cost of living in Vilcabamba is relatively low compared to many Western countries, but it's important to have a clear understanding of your financial situation and budget.
 Secondly, while Spanish is the official language, English is not widely spoken, so learning some basic Spanish would be beneficial.
 Thirdly, healthcare in Ecuador is generally good and affordable, but it's recommended to have a comprehensive health insurance plan.
 Fourthly, the pace of life in Vilcabamba is slower than in many Western countries, which can be a big adjustment for some people.
 Fifthly, while Vilcabamba is generally safe, it's important to be aware of your surroundings and take basic safety precautions.
 Sixthly, the process of obtaining residency in Ecuador can be complex and time-consuming, so it's recommended to seek legal advice.
-Lastly, it's important to understand that while Vilcabamba has a large expat community, integrating into the local culture and community can greatly enhance your experience," wrote a member in Vilcabamba.
+Lastly, it's important to understand that while Vilcabamba has a large expat community, integrating into the local culture and community can greatly enhance your experience," said one expat in Vilcabamba.

 "There is an expat community in Vilcabamba.
 Its membership varies in variety and number.
 People arrive people depart.
 Some are in the town, visible every day, some come in only on market Sunday, some might go months without setting foot in the town.
 Come for a visit.
 Stay more than a couple of days to get the feel of the town.
 Have a taxi give you the tour.
 You'll have a better idea of the place and options for living there.
 Look at San Pedro and Malacatos as well, two towns near Vilcabamba.
-These are worthwhile places to look at," commented one expat who made the move to Vilcabamba.
+These are worthwhile places to look at," said one expat who made the move to Vilcabamba.

 Connect